rust-lang/rust/src/bootstrap/README.md

 ## Configuring rustbuild

-There are currently two methods for configuring the rustbuild build system.

-First, rustbuild offers a TOML-based configuration system with a `config.toml` file.
+rustbuild offers a TOML-based configuration system with a `config.toml` file.
 An example of this configuration can be found at `config.toml.example`, and the configuration file can also be passed as `--config path/to/config.toml` if the build system is being invoked manually (via the python script).

-Next, the `./configure` options serialized in `config.mk` will be parsed and read.
-That is, if any `./configure` options are passed, they'll be handled naturally. `./configure` should almost never be used for local installations, and is primarily useful for CI.
-Prefer to customize behavior using `config.toml`.
+You can generate a config.toml using `./configure` options if you want to automate creating the file without having to edit it.

 Finally, rustbuild makes use of the [cc-rs crate] which has [its own method][env-vars] of configuring C compilers and C flags via environment